tkrop/go-make/README.md

 ## Terms of usage

 This software is open source as is under the MIT license.
-If you start using the software, please give it a star, so that I know to be more careful with changes.
-If this project has more than 25 Stars, I will introduce semantic versions for changes.
+If you start using the software, please give it a star, so that I know to be more careful to keep changes non-breaking.

 ## Building